SBP Governor inaugurates polyculture forest, museum laboratory

-KARACHI - Governor State Bank of Pakistan (SBP) Dr Reza Baqir has inaugurated the polyculture forest and museum at Pakistan Security Printing Corporation, Karachi.
+State Bank of Pakistan (SBP) Governor Dr. Reza Baqir has inaugurated the polyculture forest and museum at Pakistan Security Printing Corporation, Karachi.

 The PSPC’s polyculture forest project envisages a 5,000 square meters of “urban forest”, where about 15,000 saplings of 45 indigenous species will be planted using the “Miyawaki” Method that involves planting dozens of native species in the same area.